lemds/lemds/README.md

 <!-- About Me -->
 ## 🌟 About Me

 Young professional recently graduated in Computer Science with practical experience in software development projects.
 Skill in programming in several languages and development of software solutions for complex problems.

-I'm a technology enthusiast with a passion for creating elegant solutions through code.
+I'm a tech enthusiast with a passion for creating elegant solutions through code.
 My journey in the tech world has led me to explore various fields, from front-end web development to open-source contributions.
 I love sharing knowledge and collaborating on interesting projects.

 <!-- Skills -->
 ## 🚀 Skills